This page assumes you have already worked through two earlier pages in our series.

 Share your thinking with someone who understands the types of tools you're looking at.
 If no-one connected with your organisation does, then you could look outside of it.

-You can get volunteer advice calls for just an hour or longer term support.
+You can get volunteer advice calls for just an hour, or longer term support as part of a programme.

 We all hope for a shortcut that will just tell us what to use.
 These don’t really exist because everyone’s situation is different.